Cooking Merit Badge Answers: A ScoutSmarts Guide

 g.
 Lead the clean-up of equipment, utensils, and the cooking site thoroughly after each meal.
 Properly store or dispose unused ingredients, leftover food, dishwater and garbage.

 h.
-Discuss how you followed the Outdoor Code and no-trace principles when preparing your meals. - Trail and backpacking meals.
-Do the following:
+Discuss how you followed the Outdoor Code and no-trace principles when preparing your meals.

-a.
 Using the MyPlate food guide or the current USDA nutrition model, plan a meal for trail hiking or backpacking that includes one breakfast, one lunch, one dinner, and one snack.
 These meals must consider weight, not require refrigeration and are to be consumed by three to five people (including you).
 List the equipment and utensils needed to prepare and serve these meals.

 b.
 Create a shopping list for your meals, showing the amount of food needed to prepare and serve each meal, and the cost for each meal.